A Local’s Guide to the City We Love

 Stroll the Stanley Park Seawall

 The Stanley Park Seawall is Vancouver’s crown jewel.
-Stretching 9 km around the park (or 22 km if you loop all the way through False Creek to Kits Beach), it’s the world’s longest uninterrupted waterfront path.
+Stretching 9 km around the park (or 22 km if you loop through False Creek to Kits Beach), it’s the world’s longest uninterrupted waterfront path.

-Local tip: go early in the morning or close to sunset to avoid the crowds and see the city at its most peaceful.
-Along the way, duck into the Beaver Lake Trail — a forested pocket with lily-pad ponds and birdsong that even many Vancouverites forget about.
+Local tip: go early in the morning or near sunset to avoid crowds.
+Along the way, explore Beaver Lake Trail — a serene forest pocket with lily-pad ponds, birdsong, and photo opportunities many visitors miss.

 Discover the Layers of Granville Island

 👉 Want to taste Granville Island like a local?
-Join our Granville Island Foodie Tour.
-We’ll take you straight to our favorite vendors and share the behind-the-scenes stories you won’t find on your own.
+Join our Granville Island Foodie Tour — a guided tasting experience featuring top vendors, local ingredients, and behind-the-scenes stories.

 Taste the Best of Vancouver with